 Organic U.S.A. family farm hard red winter wheat, selected for purity and high protein.
 Its high gluten content makes excellent all-purpose flour for bread and baked goods.
 Cracked or whole wheat berries make excellent sweet porridge.
 Its sprouts brighten salads and sandwiches.
 100% whole grain, fiber rich, a good source of protein, thiamin B1, niacin B3, magnesium, and copper. kosher pareve

 EDEN Hard Red Spring Wheat is U.S.A. family organically grown and Eden chosen for purity and high protein.
 Its high gluten content makes excellent all purpose flour for bread and baked goods.
-EDEN Hard Red Spring Wheat is the same wheat as hard red spring wheat but it is planted in the fall for late spring harvest.
+Eden Hard Red Spring Wheat is the same wheat as hard red winter wheat but is planted in the spring for late summer harvest.
 Store it dry, cool, and in the dark until ready to use or grind.
 For best baking results, grind the wheat into flour just before use.

 EDEN Hard Red Spring Wheat is low in fat and saturated fat, cholesterol free, very low sodium, and rich in healthy fiber.
 According to FDA, "Diets rich in whole grain and other plant foods, and low in total fat, saturated fat, and cholesterol may reduce the risk of heart disease and some cancers."
 Also, "Low fat diets rich in fiber-containing grain, fruits, and vegetables may reduce the risk of some types of cancer, a disease associated with many factors."
 EDEN Hard Red Winter Wheat is a good source of protein, thiamin B1, niacin B3, magnesium, and copper.